Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 - Babies and children should no longer criticize books.
 - Machu Pichu should no longer exist at game start.
 - Fixed the path of a few event pictures.

+Quality of Life:
+- Added an alert for establishing Paleontological Teams.